jsgoller1/c-programming-language/README.md

 in some places because I got better at programming as I went along.

 ## Goals
-Other than learning C and "doing all the exercises," my goals for this textbook changed as I read it.
+My goals for this textbook changed as I read it.
 I settled on the following definition for "complete":
 - All pages read
 - All exercises solved, with maximum const correctness
 - All solutions compile against C11 with `-Werror -Wall`
+- All solutions report no issues from Clang's static analyzer (`scan-build`), excluding false positives
-- All solutions report no memory leaks in Valgrind
+- All solutions report no memory leaks in `valgrind` when run with `--leak-check=full --show-leak-kinds=all`

 I have _not_ tried to hold to the text as closely as possible at the cost of writing straightforward code; e.g. I may use structs in my solutions in chapter 5 despite them not being introduced til chapter 6.

 ## Running
-Each exercise has its own target (e.g. `make 5.4` will make exercise 4 in chapter 5). `make all` compiles all exercises and runs unit tests (assuming any exist).
+Each exercise has its own target (e.g. `make 5.4` will make exercise 4 in chapter 5). `make all` compiles all exercises, and runs some with test input.
 Some exercises are refactored into their own shared subprograms when warranted; e.g. 5.14 - 5.17 are all about the `sort` program, so they exist in `ch-5/sort/`.
 Makefile targets exist for these solutions independently.

 ## Highlights
 * Ch-4